Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Inexact DCA

 \end{definition} However, when a problem is non-smooth, even finding an $\epsilon$-KKT point is intractable in general as the set of $\epsilon$-KKT points often has a zero measure (e.g., $\min_{\vw}\|\vw\|$).
 Following the recent literature on non-convex non-smooth optimization, we consider the following weaker class of solutions. \begin{definition} A point $\vw\in\cW$ is a \emph{nearly $\epsilon$-KKT point} of \eqref{DC} if there exist $\widehat\vw\in\cW$, $\vn_{\cW}\in \cN_\cW(\widehat\vw)$, $\vf_i^+\in\partial f_i^+(\widehat\vw)$, $\vf_i^-\in\partial f_i^-(\vw)$, and $\lambda_i\geq 0$ for $i\in[m]$ satisfying $\|\widehat\vw-\vw\|\leq \epsilon$, \eqref{eq:stationarity}, \eqref{eq:feasibility} and \eqref{eq:complementary}. \end{definition} The only difference between an $\epsilon$-KKT point and a nearly $\epsilon$-KKT point is that the former satisfies the stationarity condition \eqref{eq:stationarity} only with its own subgradients while the latter satisfies \eqref{eq:stationarity} with its own subgradients and the subgradients of a nearby point (i.e., $\widehat\vw$).

 We use an inexact diffference-of-convex algorithm (IDCA) to find a nearly $\epsilon$-KKT point of \eqref{DC}.
-At the $k$-th iteration of IDCA, if the current solution is $\vw^{(k)}\in\cW$, we linearize the concave component of each of the objective and constraint functions in \eqref{DC} at $\vw^{(k)}$ to obtain a convex approximation of \eqref{DC}, formulated as follows.
+At the $k$-th iteration of IDCA, if the current solution is $\vw^{(k)}\in\cW$, we linearize the concave component of each of the objective and constraint functions in \eqref{DC} at $\vw^{(k)}$ to obtain the convex approximation of \eqref{DC} below

 where

 and $\vf_i^{-}$ is an arbitrary subgradient in $\partial f_i^-(\vw)$.
 Note that, by the convexity of $f_i^-$, we have $f_i(\cdot)\leq g_i(\cdot)$ for $i=0,1,\dots,m$.
 Then IDCA proceeds to generate the next iterate $\vw^{(k+1)}$ as an $\epsilon_k$-optimal solution of \eqref{DCA}, meaning that